dylangamachefl/hf-text-translator/README.md

 ---
-title: HF Sentiment Analyzer
+title: HF Text Translator
 emoji: 🤗 # You can choose an emoji
 colorFrom: blue # Or any color
 colorTo: green # Or any color
-sdk: docker
+sdk: Streamlit
 app_file: app.py
 # For Docker, you don't usually specify sdk_version directly here
 # unless the template specifically requires it.